What You Need To Know About Pests In Baton Rouge, LA

 If you are ready to make your Baton Rouge area property less attractive to termites, take advantage of the following prevention tips:

 - Remove things from your yard that can act as a food source for termites and attract them to your property like fallen trees, tree stumps, and brush piles.

 - Get rid of as much wood to soil contact as possible on your property.

 - Repair or fix leaky pipes and poor ventilation or drainage in and around your home.

 - Reduce humidity levels in your house through the use of dehumidifiers and air conditioners.

 - Schedule a termite treatment for your Covington home.

 Committed to protecting people and their homes from destructive, dangerous, and annoying pests, trust Dat Exterminating with all your pest control needs.
 With over a decade of experience in the industry, our experts have the knowledge and advanced technology necessary to rid our area's homes and businesses of pests.
-To learn more about our Covington home pest control or commercial pest control services and how we can help you achieve your pest control goals, give us a call today!
+To learn more about our Baton Rouge home pest control or commercial pest control services and how we can help you achieve your pest control goals, give us a call today!